 Note: we're assuming that you’ve already been given access to a board by your LeanKit Account Administrator and have been assigned a “User” role in LeanKit.

-There are three main views available in LeanKit to help you manage your work:
+There are two main views available in LeanKit to help you manage your work:

 - Home view

 When you first access your LeanKit account, you’ll find yourself on the Home screen.
 The Home view provides an overview of all the boards you have access to and account settings, including the ability to create new boards and add new users.

 If your LeanKit Account Administrator has already created boards and given you user access, you’ll see a small image (thumbnail) of each existing board in this view.
 To open a board, click a thumbnail.

 When you open a board by clicking on its thumbnail image, you’ll see the Workflow or “Board” view.
 This is where teams create a visual representation of how work gets done and what is being worked on.

 The columns -- or lanes -- on your board represent the different steps a work item can move through from initial planning through to completion.
 The specific lanes a team uses can be easily customized in LeanKit to meet the needs of the team.